-SYRACUSE, N. Y - STANDARD
+SYRACUSE, N. Y. - STANDARD

 De Wolf Hopper will come to the Wieting Opera House next Thursday evening for a single performance.
-His new success is entitled "The Charlatan," and is the joint work of John Philip Sousa and Charles
+His new success is entitled "The Charlatan," and is the joint work of John Philip Sousa and Charles uay

-Klein, who wrot capitan.

-From howery Peru they have transplanted Hopper to frozen Russia.
+Klein, who wrote the capitan.
+From nowery Peru they have transplanted Hopper to frozen Russia.
 Instead of a cowardly vice regent he is a ragged necromancer.
 The two things the two operas have in common are Hopper, fun and the inspiring Sousa music.
 To be sure, there is a two-step, two of them.
-A song about "Ammonia," a topical frog song, a sleighing song, a solltary ballet and the general superior character of the choruses have been the favored topics of the critics.

-"The Charlatan" is said to be superb
+A song about "Ammonia," a topical frog song, a sleighing song, a solitary ballet and the general superior character of the choruses have been the favored topics of the critics.
+"The Charlatan" is said to be superb mounted.